jQAssistant/dev-space-for-github-templates/.github/ISSUE_TEMPLATE/02-template-for-bug.md

 ### Expected behaviour
 _Remove this hint: What did you actual expect from jQAssistant?_

+### Your Environment
+_Remove this hint: Some bugs are releated to the environment jQAssitant is running in.
+Please help us to find out, if the problem is only related to the crappy code we have written or to the environment._

+*JDK:*
+*OS:*
+*XYZ:*

 ### How can we reproduce the bug?